 It became commonplace for the US President to share their tax returns with the public, starting with Jimmy Carter.
 Carter, Ronald Regan, George HW Bush, Bill Clinton, George W Bush, and Barack Obama all made statements public.
 Perhaps infamously, Donald Trump is the first to buck this trend, as his statements are yet to go public.

-Do you have any interesting or fun facts about taxation that we’ve missed out?
-Share them with us here in the comments section below!
+Do you know any interesting facts about taxation?
+Share them in the comments below!